RadicalZephyr/ring.middleware.logger/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/lambdaisland/ring.middleware.logger.svg)](https://clojars.org/lambdaisland/ring.middleware.logger)

-This is a fork of the
+This is a(nother) fork of the
 [original ring.middleware.logger](https://github.com/pjlegato/ring.middleware.logger)
 by [pjlegato](https://github.com/pjlegato), which seemingly has become unmaintained.
 See the [CHANGELOG](CHANGELOG.md) for differences.
+The main thrust of the changes is to remove the (IMHO) probelmatic onelog library in favor of simply relying on `clojure.tools.logging`.

 ring.middleware.logger
 ======================